WebDeveloperUA/Barbershop/README.md

 <h1 align="center">  Barbershop </h1>

+### :grey_question: About:
-##  This is the first project I worked on after finishing the HTML and CSS course
+- This is the first project I worked on after finishing the HTML and CSS course

 ### :ballot_box_with_check: Tasks that were set:
 - create a fixed-width site for a barbershop